ILikePlayingGames/line-diff-action/README.md

 ---

-This action gets the line by line differences between a given commit hash and HEAD.
+This action gets the line by line differences between two commits and formats the result using [Delta](https://github.com/dandavison/delta).
+The result is then written to `./diff.txt` on the runner.
-This action is designed to format output for Discord so results may look weird in other applications.
-Support for changing the Delta theme will come later.
+It cannot be passed as a step output or an environment variable due to the ANSI escape codes and other special characters that may be present in the diff.

 # Usage